William Henry Harrison III: Native Americans

-On November 21, 1950, he met with representatives of the Arapaho and Eastern Shoshone tribal business councils who were seeking help in extending a bill giving semi-annual payments from the federal government which was set to expire in March 1952.
+On November 21, 1950, Harrison met with representatives of the Arapaho and Eastern Shoshone tribal business councils, who were seeking help in extending a bill giving semi-annual payments from the federal government, which was set to expire in March 1952.
 In September 1951 and January 1953, he introduced legislation to increase the per capita payments to the Arapaho and Shoshone tribes living in the Wind River Indian Reservation.

-In 1953, he introduced House concurrent resolution 108 which would release all Native Americans from the administration of the Bureau of Indian Affairs.
+In 1953, Harrison introduced House concurrent resolution 108, which would release all Native Americans from the administration of the Bureau of Indian Affairs.
 The bureau would withdraw from California, Florida, New York, Iowa, and Texas.
 The Flathead, Klamath, Menominee, Osage, Potawatomi, and Chippewa tribes would be released from federal supervision.
 Native Americans would be made subject to the same laws as other Americans and would be given full American citizenship.
 In July, the Interior and Insular House committee approved the bill.
 On August 1, the resolution was passed.

-On May 9, 1968, he introduced a resolution asking for President Lyndon Johnson to declare June 30, as that would have been the 100th anniversary of the Wind River Indian Reservation, as National Original Americans Day.
+On May 9, 1968, Harrison introduced a resolution asking for President Lyndon Johnson to declare June 30, as that would have been the 100th anniversary of the Wind River Indian Reservation, as National Original Americans Day.